Canberra, the beautiful city

 Stock Photography By Christina Jablonski

 The images in this collection were taken during my visits in spring and then in summer.
-White flowering trees by the Lake Burley Griffin were a pleasant sight, and the Reconciliation Place featured unique artworks.
+White flowering trees by the Lake Burley Griffin were a delightful sight, and the Reconciliation Place featured unique artworks.
 Canberra is a place of national politics but also of science, research and art.
 Many buildings, including those of the Australian National University or the Canberra Airport, are modern and often set among the native vegetation.

 Photo Captions for Canberra, the beautiful city

 Image #1.
 A lake panorama, Canberra, ACT A view of the shores of lake Burley Griffin and the hills beyond.

 Image #2.
 Questacon, Canberra, ACT The National Science and Technology Centre as seen from the shores of Lake Burley Griffin.
 The Centre has a large number of interactive exhibits, a great attraction not only for adults but also for children.